What is an audit?

 If you’re in the United States and hear the word “audit” you probably have visions of IRS agents combing through your tax returns or carting you off to jail.
-But an audit doesn’t have to be scary.
+But an audit for your business doesn’t have to be scary.

-Inside The Fiery Well, we do various audits every quarter!
+Inside The Coworking Coven, we do various audits every quarter.
 One, as a way to keep ourselves informed and appraised of aspects of our business, and two, to develop the habit.
 And the habit is built around our unique audit framework.

 How does The Fiery Well audit system work?

 The Fiery Well A.U.D.I.T. framework is deceptively simple in design.
-It is a five-step framework for creating your own system of evaluation and observation in your business, or area of life.
-The course dives into these five main concepts:
+It is a five-step framework for creating your system of evaluation and observation in your business, or area of life:

 Audit Step One – Assess